github/training-kit/CONTRIBUTING.md

 To build the materials do the following:

-1. Run `script/bootstrap` to install the dependencies
+1. Run `script/bootstrap` to install the dependencies.
-1. Run `script/build` to build the site
+1. Run `script/build` to build the site.
-1. Run `script/server`
+1. Run `script/server`.
-    - When successful, the script will initiate a local server at `http://127.0.0.1:4000/`.
+    - When successful, the script will initiate a local server at `http://127.0.0.1:4000/`
-1. Simply paste that into your favorite web-browser and you will be ready to test
+1. Simply paste that into your favorite web-browser and you will be ready to test.